razzietheman/Advanced-Motion-Activated-Light-Blueprint/README.md

 ✅ Manual-friendly – won’t turn off lights you turned on yourself

 ✅ Fully UI-configurable – no YAML editing required

-# 🔧 Changes Made in V2.2:

-1️⃣  Separate time windows and weekdays for each scene

-🌞 Daylight Scene: active start time day, active end time day, active weekdays day

-🌙 Nightlight Scene: active start time night, active end time night, active weekdays night

-2️⃣  Logic split for scene control – now respects both time and weekday for better precision

-3️⃣  Added snapshot/restore feature:

-💡 Capture and restore a single light

-💡💡 Capture and restore a custom list of lights

-🏠💡 Capture and restore all lights in a chosen area

 # 🎯 Benefits of This Update: